xCordeva/qr-code-page-FrontendmentorChallenges/README.md

 ## Demo

-You can check out a live demo of this website [here](https://xcordeva.github.io/FrontEndMentor-Challenges/qr-code-page/).
+You can check out a live demo of this website [Click here](https://xcordeva.github.io/qr-code-page-FrontendmentorChallenges).